haacked/haacked.com/_posts/archived/2007-03-12-custom-configuration-sections-in-3-easy-steps.aspx.markdown

 ---
 layout: post
-title: "Custom Configuration Sections in 3 Easy Steps"
+title: Custom Configuration Sections in 3 Easy Steps
 date: 2007-03-12 -0800
 comments: true
 disqus_identifier: 18236
 categories: []
+redirect_from: "/archive/2007/03/11/custom-configuration-sections-in-3-easy-steps.aspx/"
 ---

 Are you tired of seeing your configuration settings as an endless list of key value pairs?